 1) Basic Policy of Corporate Governance

-The Company recognizes that corporate governance is the important basic structure for the aforementioned purpose, and endeavors to establish and strengthen the effective corporate governance structure based on the Audit & Supervisory Board System composed of the Board of Directors which is responsible for deciding important operational matters for the whole Group and monitoring the execution of business by Directors, and Audit & Supervisory Board Member (A&SB Member) / Audit & Supervisory Board (A&SB) which are independent from the Board of Directors and responsible for auditing the performance of duties by Directors.
+The Company recognizes that corporate governance is the important basic structure for implementing the Basic Business Philosophy, and endeavors to establish and strengthen the effective corporate governance structure based on the Board of Directors which is responsible for deciding important operational matters for the whole Group and monitoring the Operating Companies and on the Audit & Supervisory Board system, consisting of Audit & Supervisory Board Member (A&SB Member) and the Audit & Supervisory Board (A&SB), which are responsible for auditing the performance of duties by Directors.

 The Company conducts the following activities to enhance effectiveness of its corporate governance.